How to find private off-campus student housing

 Arranging and viewing properties

 Deciding on preferencesOnce you’ve settled on your group of future housemates, narrow down your property search by finding out what everyone is looking for.
-If you’re not sure what you should be looking for, consider the following five questions to get you started:
+If you’re not sure, consider the following five questions to get you started:

 2. Does anyone have a car?
 If so, you might need to think about parking.